orangejuice/blog/data/activity/movie-兵马俑揭秘-2024/record.en.md

 ---
-title: Unveiling the Terracotta Army
+title: The Secrets of the Terracotta Warriors
-slug: unveiling-the-terracotta-army
 category: movie
 status: done
 rating: 4